OumaimaHourrane/WEBSITE/index.md

 #published: false
 ---

 # Hi, I am Oumaima.
-Welcome to my personal website!

 I am a recent PhD graduate with research interests in Deep Learning, Multilingual and Low-resourced Language Modelling, and Graph Neural Networks for Text.
 On this website, I aim to showcase my research experience in these areas and provide insight into my career aspirations.